 The cloaked man nods with a magician-like air before continuing.
 “Now, ladies and gentlemen.
 As you see this is clearly no illusion, I’ll even allow you to draw mana from it as proof, if you wish.
-That is certainly proves, however, is that Chaos’ entire tower network is now entirely defended.”
+Now I’m sure what this certainly proves, however, is that Chaos’ entire tower network is now entirely undefended.”

 “Never did like that one,” a lesser, untitled overlord mumbles.
 “Acting like he can have more than one tower when one’s perfectly good enough.”

 The thief of the planar sphere nods with a grin, “Well now there’s hundreds, perhaps thousands to lay claim to,” he turns to Overlord Greed, who takes a sip of wine before starting.
 “How many of you believe you can take on a tower’s worth of Chaos’ minions?”

 Everyone raises their hands, a few of them slower than what would be considered proper and overlordly.

 Greed jostles his glass of inordinately expensive wine.
 “With a simple payment, I will give you the coordinates to one of his towers.
 My intelligences have mapped what we believe to be about seventy percent of his precious ‘Towerne’, and for the right price, you too can join in on the action.
 So?”

 There’s a nervous moment.
 The more savvy overlords and iron-fisted rulers realize that Greed’s invited them here to be trapped in a deal, as well as provide an opportunity.
 Truly, who would be the weakling that would verbally turn the deal down?

 “I trust you all did as I asked and brought a suitable payment?” he asks with an expectantly gentle, sharp toothed smile.